-Captured cow is killed (removed from the board).
+A captured cow is killed (removed from the board).

-Leopards cannot jump over another leopard.
+Leopard cannot jump over another leopard.

 Capturing is not mandatory.

-Aim of the game is different for both players.
+The aim of the game is different for both players.
 Leopards try to take out as many cows as possible.
 They win if they take out more than 12 cows.
 Cows win if they block the two leopards so that they can not make a legal move.

-16 soldiers (sholo guti)
+16 soldiers (Sholo guti)

 While the “cows and leopards” may be considered a game akin to Halatafl, another game – 16 soldiers – shows a kinship with Draughts and Alquerque.
-Game of 16 soldiers (also called sholo guti) it is known in India, Bangladesh, Ceylon, Sri Lanka and even in Japan.
+Game of 16 soldiers (also called Sholo guti) it is known in India, Bangladesh, Ceylon, Sri Lanka and even in Japan.